Feeling comfortable living in the future

-Second in our new weekly series about living with Google Glass.
+Second in our occasional series about living with Google Glass

 'Are those the Google Glasses things?'